MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ```bash
 flask run -p 3000
 ```

 {EXAMPLE PHOTO}

 **TESTING LOCALLY**

 Writing selenium tests

 {EXAMPLE PHOTO}

 How to unit test the code with selenium

 {EXAMPLE PHOTO}

 ### Integration Testing and Finishing a ticket
-- How to integration test a ticket
+How to integration test a ticket
+{EXAMPLE PHOTO}
-- How to integrate
+How to integrate
+{EXAMPLE PHOTO}